nanobox-io/nanobox/README.md

 ### Contact

-For help using the CLI or if you have any questions or suggestions, please find us on IRC (freenode) at #pagodabox.
-We're available between 8 - 5pm MST.
+For help using the CLI or if you have any questions or suggestions, please find us on IRC (freenode) at #nanobox.